cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-statement.md

 * [MedicationStatement.status] must be set to `active`.
 * [MedicationStatement.wasNotTaken] set to `true` is not supported.
-* If [MedicationStatement.medication] is a reference, it must refer to a contained Medication with the code field populated and at most one product.ingredient.
+* If [MedicationStatement.medication] is a reference, it must refer to a [contained] Medication with the code field populated and cannot have any product.ingredients populated.

 ### Headers